 If you are reading this, you may have accidentally or intentionally damaged the screen of your TV (LCD, LED, Plasma).
 Now if you are looking for a solution to fix this problem, check out our recommendations:

-Conclusion: However, If your TV screen is severely cracked and damaged, it is mean that you have damaged the LCD, LED or Plasma display.
-If this is your case, we, Nerd Repair Center do not recommend to fix the broken/cracked screen because it will cost you more to repair your TV than to replace it with a new one.
+If your TV screen is cracked and damaged, it is mean that you have damaged the LCD, LED or Plasma display.
+If this is your case, we, at the Nerd Repair Center do not recommend fixing the broken/cracked screen because it will cost you more to repair your TV than to replace it with a new one.
 I know this is no the answer you were looking to hear, unfortunately, this way we will save you a lot of time and money in the process. please note that this is the nerd repair center professional recommendation based on years of tv repair service experience.